 Yes!
 Whether you call them Communities of Practice, Skills Networks or Professions, we support L&D professionals spread across your organisation or multiple organisations.
 Our inclusive process allows all community members to review their current skill levels and explore development options.
 This may include developing generic skill profiles for different role types.
 Your members are invited to collectively review community skill data and co-create a development plan.

-The Capability Discovery can be completed within 2-4 weeks.
-For the complete Capability Roadmap, the strategic plan usually comes together over 8-12 weeks, bringing your team along to shift mindset and gain buy-in to change.
-Following this, we offer long-term support to implement, manage, evaluate, and sustain your plan as you build your L&D team’s capability.
+The Capability Discovery can be completed within 3-4 weeks, bringing your team along to shift mindset and gain buy-in to change.
+Following this, we offer further support to implement, manage, evaluate, and sustain your development plan as you build your L&D team’s capability.

 One of Learning Uncut’s L&D experts will deliver your Capability Discovery or Roadmap.
 Our chief learning strategist, Michelle Ockers, personally delivers this work for many clients.
 If another of our experts leads your project, Michelle will oversee your capability project, providing guidance and quality assurance.